 The PIDF feels that this is the right time, in the Pacific’s desire for green economies, to take up bamboo propagation and utilisation seriously.
 This needs to go beyond ad hoc activities or time-bound projects.
 The Pacific needs to look at a long term engagement in this area by establishing national bamboo centres that would support these efforts and the efforts of individuals that want to take this work seriously.

-On 22 August 2018, the Pacific Islands Development Forum with Fiji’s Ministry of Forests and the Ministry of Women, Children and Poverty Alleviation organised a Talanoa in Suva, Fiji.
+On 22 August 2018, the Pacific Islands Development Forum, the Pacific Green Business Centre, Fiji’s Ministry of Forests and the Ministry of Women, Children and Poverty Alleviation organised a Talanoa in Suva, Fiji.
 The Talanoa brought together a number of stakeholders to discuss the future of the bamboo industry in Fiji, and offered an opportunity for all those interested in the sector to offer their views on the proposed Bamboo Centre.
 Read about this Talanoa here.

 The table below lists all the bamboo priority species identified for the Pacific and the potential uses of each of these species.